-Michelle Obama is the wife of U.S. president Barack Obama and was First Lady of the United States from 2009-2017.
+Michelle Obama is the wife of former U.S. president Barack Obama and was First Lady of the United States from 2009-2017.
 She is also a lawyer and a former Chicago city administrator and community outreach worker.

 Michelle Obama took her turn as a speaker on the opening night of the 2008 Democratic convention, and her husband was elected president on November 4, 2008.
 She became First Lady with his inauguration on January 20, 2009, becoming the first Black First Lady in the country’s history.
 She then received a second four-year “term” as First Lady when Barack Obama was re-elected on November 6, 2012.
 She was succeeded as First Lady by Melania Trump, wife of Republican President-elect Donald Trump, on January 20, 2017.